aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/import-data-into-worksheet/specify-formula-fields-while-importing-data-to-worksheet/_index.md

 ## **Possible Usage Scenarios**

 You can specify formula fields when importing data into your worksheet using the [**ImportTableOptions.is_formulas**](https://reference.aspose.com/cells/python-net/aspose.cells/importtableoptions/is_formulas/) property.
-This property takes a boolean list where the value **True** indicates the field is a formula.
+This property takes a boolean list where the value **True** indicates that the field is a formula.
 For example, if the third field is a formula field, the third element in the list will be **True**.

 ## **Specify Formula Fields during Data Import**